vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 VSGPUExecPool_ \*createGPUExecPool(VSCore \*core, int queue, char \*errorMessage, int errorMessageSize)

    Creates an exec pool on one of the core's queues (VSVulkanQueueType_).

+   A pool on *vqTransfer* may only ever record copies, and does not drive the core's progress timeline, so the in-flight budget below falls back to polling for it.
+A pool anything is dispatched into belongs on *vqCompute*.

    The core sizes the pool's context ring itself, from its worker thread count — how many recordings can even be concurrent is core knowledge, not